mtari/docs-cloudant/README.md

 ```

 ###cloudant.db.replication.enable(source, target, [opts], [callback])
-enables replication using the new couchdb api from source to target with options opts. target has to exist, add create_target:true to opts to create it prior to replication. replication will survive server restarts.
+enables replication using the new api from source to target with options opts. target has to exist, add create_target:true to opts to create it prior to replication. replication will survive server restarts.
 ```
 cloudant.db.replication.enable('alice', 'http://admin:password@otherhost.com:5984/alice',
                   { create_target:true }, function(err, body) {